Scrubs (2001 TV series): Title sequence

 The chest X-ray featured at the end of the title sequence was hung backwards for most of the first five seasons.
 Lawrence has stated that having the X-ray backwards was intentional as it signified that the new interns were inexperienced.
 During Zach Braff's audio commentary on "My Last Chance", he states that the error was actually unintentional.
 The error became somewhat infamous and was even parodied in "My Cabbage".

 An attempt was made to fix the error in the extended title sequence used at the beginning of season two that included Neil Flynn, but the extended sequence (including corrected X-ray) was soon scrapped due to fan and network request.
 Finally, in "My Urologist", Dr. Kim Briggs steps into the credits and switches the X-ray around, saying, "That's backwards; it's been bugging me for years".
 At the beginning of season eight, when the series switched to ABC, the chest X-ray was once again backwards.

 The ninth season features a new title sequence with a new version of the theme song "Superman" performed by WAZ.
 The new title sequences features the four new characters–Denise, Lucy, Drew, and Cole, as well as Dr. Cox and Turk, while J.D. is seen at the end placing the chest X-ray.
 In all season nine episodes that do not feature J.D., he is absent from the title sequence and Lucy is the one placing the X-ray.
 The X-ray at the end of the sequence is also not backwards and the subtitle "Med School" appears at the end of the sequence.

+The revival series uses an updated version of the original title sequence, complete with the original Lazlo Bane version of the theme.
+However, Dr. Cox and Carla do not appear in this version of the intro, with new interns being seen instead.
+The X-ray has also been replaced with a digital one, with J.D. swiping it onto a TV screen from a tablet.
+The X-ray is once again not backwards.